wendyzimmerman/bel_lang_ws/content/language/reference/2.1.0/cheatsheet.md

 ---
-title: BEL Language Cheatsheet
+title: BEL Language Cheatsheet (2.1.0)

 ---
 <!-- COMPUTER GENERATED PAGE!!!
 DO NOT EDIT DIRECTLY  -->
 <!--    must be changed in scripts/templates.py which is processed by scripts/update_refs.py -->

-## BEL Language Cheatsheet (version 2.1.0)

 ### Functions